How to choose the best drinkware for your foodservice operation

 Two other styles to consider are the tulip (also known as a Belgian beer glass), whose curved body and flared rim are versatile enough for everything from IPA to stout, and the tall, tapered pilsner.

 No part of drinking life is as dependent on stylish glassware as cocktail culture.
+Many types of cocktails are easily identified simply by the bar or cocktail glasses.

 For many years, drinks served “up” (without ice) were offered in the V-shaped, stemmed Martini glass James Bond made famous.
 It’s more fashionable now to use the wide, elegantly curved coupe or the smaller, narrower Nick and Nora, named for the main characters of The Thin Man book and movies.